Dallas Child Custody Lawyer Represents Parental Legal Rights

 If you are working through any of these complex issues, it is important to have a skilled legal team on your side.
-Our attorneys have decades of experience representing parents in settlement negotiations, collaborative law sessions and litigation.
+Our child custody lawyers have decades of experience representing parents in settlement negotiations, collaborative law sessions and litigation.
 We are prepared to apply our extensive experience on your behalf immediately.

 If a parent who is subject to a custody/conservatorship order fails to comply with that order, the other parent can go to court to enforce it.
-This includes custody orders issued by courts in other states which cover parents who now live in Texas.
-Our law firm aggressively represents parents in these cases.
-If a parent is preparing to relocate with a child without the approval of the court, we can seek to obtain an emergency order to prevent the relocation until the court has time to adjudicate the matter.
+This includes custody orders issued by courts in other states which cover parents who now live in Dallas, Texas.
+Our Dallas family law firm aggressively represents parents in these cases.
+If a parent is preparing to relocate with a child without the approval of the court, our Dallas family law attorneys can seek to obtain an emergency order to prevent the relocation until the court has time to adjudicate the matter.

 Helping Families Develop Workable Parenting Plans